wusatosi/exemplar/.github/pull_request_template.md

 If you are updating any implementation details:
 - Make sure you submit appropriate testing.

-We encourage small & incremental additions instead of grand remakes.
+We encourage small & incremental additions instead of large redesigns.
 They are easier and faster to review.
 They are also less likely to introduce bugs.

-While we do not endorse this as our guideline, we encourage you to checkout and follow
+While we do not formally adopt this guide as a standard, we encourage you to read and consider:
 "The CL author’s guide to getting through code review". https://google.github.io/eng-practices/review/developer/

-If this is a bit overwhelming, feel free to open a PR on your existing changes, we will help out.
+Regardless, feel free to open a PR on your existing changes.
+We appreciate the suggestion and will help out.

 Please run pre-commit against your change to comply with our linting rules.
 The command to check all files in the directory is: